 Integration: Customer-validated expansion potential supports the NRR assumption, but the addressable expansion base may be smaller than management projects.
 Model expansion at the customer-validated rate (40% of base with 20% expansion) rather than the management-projected rate.

-- Base case: QoE-validated historical revenue quality
+- Base case: QoE-validated historical revenue quality, with the specific adjustments and reclassifications surfaced

-- Risk adjustment: CDD-identified churn, concentration, and pricing risks quantified
+- Risk adjustment: CDD-identified churn, concentration, and pricing risks quantified in dollar terms, not just narrative

 - Growth adjustment: CDD-validated expansion potential calibrated against QoE expansion history